 Abstract submission is closed as of July 1st, 2020.
 Authors were notified of presentation decisions before August 15th, 2020.

 The workshop will take place ONLINE on October 22nd–23rd, 2020, hosted virtually by the Max Planck Institute in Nijmegen, The Netherlands.
-Registration is free but mandatory by October 15th, 2020.
+As of October 16th, 2020, registration is closed.

 Contact: mpal [at] mpi.nl